jasonp38/Coursera_Capstone/README.md

 # Coursera_Capstone
-A repository for the IBM-Cousera Data Science Capstone
+This is a repository for the IBM-Cousera Data Science Capstone.
+Enjoy!